capsidjs/capsid/README.md

 Because all components are automatically initialized when document is ready, you don't need care about initialization of elements which exist from the beginning.
 See [Hello Example][] or [Clock Example][] about this.

-If you want to add components after `DOMContentLoaded`, you need to call `capsid.prep()` explicitly, which initialize all the component in the page.
+If you want to add components after `DOMContentLoaded`, you need to call `capsid.prep()` explicitly, which initializes all the component in the page.

 ```js
 const addPartOfPage = async () => {